Growth Portfolio and The September Dip

 The S&P 500 is up about 12% in this time frame so I won’t complain about this result.
 It’s not a bad result for the S&P either but clearly lagging the growth part of the equation.

 What does this mean?
 Well, I think growth stocks are bound to slow down soon.
 This kind of explosion has put them in rarified air in terms of performance.
-Prices on a lot of these securities are high and I rarely get a chance to accumulate new positions before they exploded.
+Prices on a lot of these securities are high and I rarely get a chance to accumulate new positions before they explode.

 Two larger positions I had right before my last update(SE and LVGO) are up 70% and 80% respectively since I added them a few months ago.
 It’s annoying in the sense that I wanted to buy larger positions in these companies from a long term perspective.
 However, I won’t complain about that kind of growth in the short-term.
 Still, I do know that they can certainly head the other way in an instant due to some bad news.